-The Kennedy Agyapong brouhaha has brought to question the leadership style and capability of President Atta Mills to discharge his duties impartially, as 'the father for all' and in so doing protect the rights of all Ghanaians.
+The Kennedy Agyapong Brouhaha has brought to question the leadership style and capability of the President to discharge his duties impartially, as “the father all” and in so doing protect the rights of all Ghanaians.

 What can cause more fear and panic than for the Number one Gentlemen of the country, in the face of meaningless, senseless violence being perpetrated against Ghanaians by his own Director of Operations, to come out and deny responsibility of action required?
 The President's refusal to call his appointees responsible for ensuring peace and sanity in our country to order is a panacea for fear and panic.